DigitalPublishingToolkit/TODManual/md/Manual.md

 ###Step 2.1  Styling the manuscript inside Word: introducing structural meaning to the text

-- Prepare your text document accourding the INC style guide.
+- Prepare your text document according to the INC style guide.
+- Assign the title, headlines, the bodytext, and the blockquotes accordingly so that the structure will appear later on in your markdown-file.
-- Avoid any special characters in the titles and number them properly: 01colophone, 02introduction, 03chapter1 etc.
+- Divide your document according to its parts.
+Avoid any special characters in the titles and number them properly: 01colophon, 02introduction, 03chapter1 etc.

 #3.
 Prepare repository